 1956: Elvis Presley stopped by Sun Record Studios in Memphis, Tennessee and found Jerry Lee Lewis and Johnny Cash watching Carl Perkins in the studio.
-The four ended up having an impromptu jam session and the went unreleased until the 1981 when parts were issued in Europe as The Million Dollar Quartet.
+The four ended up having an impromptu jam session and the resulting recording went unreleased until the 1981 when parts were issued in Europe as The Million Dollar Quartet.

 1961: “The Wanderer” by Dion entered the Billboard Hot 100.
 The song later peaked at #2 and was written by Ernie Maresca, who wrote some of Dion’s biggest hits, including his highest charting single, “Runaround Sue.”

 1962: The Beatles made their London television debut on the children’s television show Tuesday Rendezvous, performing “Love Me Do” and “P.S.
 I Love You” at Wembley Studios.